World News | Nirav Modi's Lawyers Rely on Julian Assange Extradition Block for His Final Hearings in UK | LatestLY

-The 49-year-old diamond merchant, facing charges of fraud, money laundering and intimidating witnesses in the estimated USD 2-billion Punjab National Bank (PNB) scam case, appeared in the Westminster Magistrates' Court.
+The 49-year-old diamond merchant, who faces charges of fraud, money laundering and intimidating witnesses in the estimated USD 2-billion Punjab National Bank (PNB) scam case, appeared at Westminster Magistrates' Court sporting a full beard and dressed casually in a blazer.

-Sporting a full beard and dressed casually in a blazer, he followed the proceedings from a room at Wandsworth Prison in south-west London as his counsel raised Monday's judgment which blocks the extradition of Assange to the US on the grounds of his mental health.
+He followed the proceedings from a room at Wandsworth Prison in south-west London as his counsel raised Monday's judgment which prevented the extradition of Assange to the US on the grounds of his mental health.

+In the Assange case, which is currently the subject of appeal, District Judge Vanessa Baraitser had ruled that extradition would be “oppressive by reason of mental harm” as the Australian activist could commit suicide.

 The CPS pointed to already existing Indian government assurances in the case as well as the option for Modi to access privately paid for medical treatment, given his offer of millions in the course of several bail applications before the UK courts.